Journey

 Clinical and leadership direction

-Today my work combines direct pediatric care with clinical operations leadership.
+Today my work combines direct pediatric care with program leadership.
 I focus on treatment that is:

 Builder mindset in rehabilitation